 Major signs include:

 - Increased thirst (unquenchable thirst)

 You will need to adapt to the shifting demographics of the disease.
-Keep a glucometer around as with all this you don’t want to constantly worry of sugar levels as well.
-The glucometer will help you get sugar reading anytime, anywhere and assess the diabetic person’s current condition.
+Keep a glucometer around, as with all this, you don’t want to constantly worry about sugar levels as well.
+The glucometer will help you get a sugar reading anytime, anywhere and assess the diabetic person’s current condition.